 Q: I was HIT!
 My machine is not working!
 Should I pay the ransom and get it back?

 A: NO, this isn’t true ransomware and paying it will not help to get your data back.

-NonPetya is not a true ransomware.
-It is wiper – malware builds to destroy data.
+NonPetya is not true ransomware.
+It is a wiper – malware built to destroy data.
 It is just faking being ransomware.
 Even if you pay it, there is no way to retrieve your data as encryption keys are discarded by malware after the operation is done.
-Code which is displayed for you for your payment is just some random data.
+Code which is displayed to you for your payment is just some random data.